 Digital Borders: Crossing Lines in Virtual Space.
 Artist in Resident, Studio Pharus, 2018.

-In the exhibition "End of the Contours", graphic representations and objects were displayed that aim to provoke questions on freedom of the internet, human rights, international codes of conduct and the state of the planet in the digital age.
+In the exhibition "End of the Contours", graphic representations and objects were displayed that aim to provoke questions on the freedom of the internet, human rights, international codes of conduct and the state of the planet in the digital age.

 With the birth of the free, world wide internet, there were no rules, everyone who could get online could have unlimited access with the possibilities to upload content, send emails and create websites.
 It was the future, and it was open source and unmonitored.